 | ACADEMICS | Majors & Minors | Nuclear Medicine Technology

-Students majoring in biology, biotechnology, chemistry, or natural
+Students majoring in biology, biotechnology, chemistry, or environmental

 science may pursue the concentration in nuclear medicine technology and follow the requirements for biology majors listed below.